top of page

 Health and Nutrition Program

-Friends of Royal Oak Township, Inc.-FOROT partnered with Ferndale Upper Elementary (FUEL) to launched a great new program, Food Champions: "Fueling our Bodies."
+Friends of Royal Oak Township, Inc.-FOROT continues to partnered with Ferndale Upper Elementary (FUEL) to educate our youth through our Food Champions: "Fueling our Bodies" initiative.

 Our FOROT representative is also a MSU Extension educator who shares nutrition and healthy eating options and label identification for the students through a series of six-week programs.